top of page

 2. Boardroom Auctions have little notice.
 Because of the unknown auction date, there is very little an interested buyer can do, to foresee when the auction will be held.
 The real estate agents will usually inform buyers whom they think might be interested, notifying them of the boardroom auction date and time.
 This notice period can vary from between 24 to 48 or more hours, depending on a few factors.

 4. There are significantly less bidders and audience during the Boardroom Auction.
 Due to its impromptu and "invitation-only" process.
-It is also normal that only serious buyers (plus their families and buyers advocates) are present at the auction.
+It is normal that only serious buyers (plus their families and buyers advocates) are present at the auction.

 5. It is usually held in a smaller environment, usually at the real estate agencies' boardroom.
 Thus the name "Boardroom Auction".
 Or indoors, at the site of the property.